ryanwebster90/snip-dedup/README.md

 SNIP is a technique to compress CLIP features.
 It is competitive with previous works for large scale retrieval of deep features, and has some nice properties for multi-modal features.
 Read more about it [here](https://arxiv.org/abs/2303.12733).

-We used SNIP to perform several de-duplications of LAION-2B-en.
-Our latest de-duplication found roughly 700M duplicates (we define total duplicates as total samples - duplicate groups).
-SNIP performs well at high compression ratios and can run at very high q/s with low memory.
+We used SNIP together with the faiss library to deduplicate a billions scale dataset, and found a high level of duplication (roughly 700M / 2 billion).
+This webdataset is no longer being distributed by laion.

 ## Install